rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 ## Adding Device Mode Integration

-* First configure the Manage App Settings tab on the [**Adobe Mobile Servces**](https://mobilemarketing.adobe.com/) dashbaord.
+* Configure the Manage App Settings tab on the [**Adobe Mobile Services**](https://mobilemarketing.adobe.com/) dashboard.

-* Download the `ADBMobileConfig.json` file by clicking on `Config File` present at the bottom of the same tab and place in inside your app.
+* Download the `ADBMobileConfig.json` file by clicking on `Config File` present at the bottom of the same tab and place it inside your app.
 Follow the instruction in Adobe's documentation for [**Android**](https://experienceleague.adobe.com/docs/mobile-services/android/getting-started-android/dev-qs.html?lang=en)

 {% tabs %}
 {% tab title="Android" %}